2026 FIFA World Cup Teams: List of Qualified Teams

 The 2026 FIFA World Cup will have 48 teams, making it the biggest tournament in history.
-Right now, three teams have qualified.
-The other 45 spots are still open.
-Teams from Asia, Africa, Europe, North America, South America, and Oceania are competing to get in.
+As of October 2025, 28 nations have qualified, and 20 spots remain open.
+Teams from Asia, Africa, Europe, North America, South America and Oceania are still fighting for a place in the final event.

 The tournament will run from June 11 to July 19, 2026.
-All 48 teams will play in the final round after the qualifiers.
-The group stage will have 12 groups of four teams each.
+After the qualifiers, all 48 teams will play in the final round.
+The group stage will consist of 12 groups of four teams each.

-This will be the first time three nations host the World Cup together.
-Canada, Mexico, and the United States will share hosting duties.
+It will be the first time three nations host the World Cup together.
+Canada, Mexico and USA will share hosting duties.
 Matches will take place in 16 cities across North America.

 2026 FIFA World Cup Teams